Debt Consolidation Victoria

 - You need to improve your credit score

 While debt consolidation can be a great way to alleviate debt issues, it’s not applicable to all types of debt.
-Certain types of debt cannot be consolidated with this type of arrangement.
+Certain types of debt cannot be consolidated with this type of arrangement in Victoria.
 More specifically, secured debt cannot be consolidated with this type of loan program.

-That said, there are several other types of debt that can be consolidated, including the following:
+That said, there are several other types of debt that can be consolidated in Victoria, including the following:

 - Credit card debt